charlesquick/AOG-Bogballe-Bridge/README.md

 ### AgOpenGPS Setup

 Your implement in AgOpenGPS must be set to use 8 sections divided equally across the width of the machine.

+Enable UDP in AgIO, and if you don't already have an ethernet-based autosteer system, set the ip address to `127.0.0.1`

 The distance back from the axle should be `distance from headstock to axle + 80cm`.
 Set turn on/off delays to `0`